bokio/azurite-packaging/README.md

 * `yarn azurite` to start Azurite with default settings
 * `yarn addlogontask` to add (if missing) a Windows task scheduler task that starts Azurite on logon for the current user.
 Will self-elevate (UAC) for administrative access.
 * `yarn addstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup.
 Will self-elevate (UAC) for administrative access.
-* `yarn addlogonorstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup OR logon by teh current user.
+* `yarn addlogonorstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup OR logon by the current user.
 Will self-elevate (UAC) for administrative access.
 * `yarn removetask` to remove the Windows task scheduler task that any of the "add" scripts added